blizzhackers/kolbot-SoloPlay/README.md

 **A:** The info for each character created is saved under logs/Kolbot-SoloPlay/realm/ , look for the name of the character whos info you're trying to find and open up the .json file.

+**Q: HELP!!!
+The bot isn't casting any skills!**

+**A:** The bot uses packet casting for stability, which doesn't show the casting animations.
+It is actually casting the skills, if you would like to see the casting animations you will need to navigate to libs\SoloPlay\Tools\Developer.js and change forcePacketCasting.enabled to false.

 **Q: What is a Bumper?**

 **A:** A Bumper is a level 40 character that has not done baal quest in normal and is used to "bump" low level characters to hell difficulty where they can power level following chaos runs.